Analysis | No one knows what Trump knew and when he knew it

 He offered a few moments from a timeline, including pointing to a tweet from Trump sent at 2:38 p.m.
 But then he offered a figurative shrug.

 “With the rush to bring this impeachment, there’s been absolutely no investigation into that,” he said.
-“And that’s the problem with this entire proceeding, the House managers did zero investigation.”
+“And that’s the problem with this entire proceeding: The House managers did zero investigation.”

 This is a rather strange response, granted that he and his colleagues are the voice for Trump in the hearing.
 It is probably safe to assume, though, that if they knew the answer to the question and it reflected positively on Trump, they would offer it.
 They would probably be disinclined to be generous with what they knew if the information were less useful to their case.